r8vnhill/neuron-activation/README.md

 ## Contribute

-Fork, PR, or suggest improvements via issues!
+We'd love your contribution!
+Feel free to fork, submit a PR, or suggest improvements via issues.
+Whether you've found a bug, have a feature request, or just want to provide feedback, your input is invaluable to making _PyTorch Playground_ better for everyone.